ivan-paleo/publish-micro-image/README.md

 | 23         | Processing/Analysis         | Workflow and settings of the surface texture analysis, if applicable              | To be able to repeat the processing                                                      | “The surface texture analysis was performed with the following template \[add analysis details and link to template\]”                                                                                                 |

 From my point of view, **all of these pieces of information should be published together with every microscope acquisition**.

 Additionally, I recommend **following the guidelines of Jambor et al.
-([2021](#ref-jambor2021)) to improve the quality of the images themselves**.
+([2021](#ref-jambor2021)) to improve the quality of the images themselves, as well as using the checklists of Schmied et al.
+([2023](#ref-schmied2023)) to make sure that at least the relevant “minimal” requirements are met** (but aim for the “ideal” requirements!).

 ## Reporting templates